JessSir918/SpotifyrankProject/README.md

 5)SPOTIPY_CLIENT_SECRET='3cff1234c4454f669addc3daf116cf0c', which is also used for the SpotifyAPI.

+(The information for the enviromental variables are all examples, so one will need to provide one's personal information for it to work.)

-To get the information for the SpotifyAPI follow these steps:https://developer.spotify.com/documentation/general/guides/authorization/app-settings/
+To get the information for the SpotifyAPI client_id and client_secret follow these steps:https://developer.spotify.com/documentation/general/guides/authorization/app-settings/